-The integrate-and-fire model" of the neuron
+The "integrate-and-fire model" of the neuron

-One major limitation of the McCulloch-Pitts model is that it assumed that the fundamental language of neural communication was binary.
+A major limitation of the McCulloch-Pitts model is that it assumed that the fundamental language of neural communication was binary.
 From sensory studies, we know that neurons often encode information about stimulus intensity in terms of rate of firing.
 Let's see how this might arise with some simple assumptions about how action potentials are generated.
+The "integrate-and-fire model" of the neuron is a structure-less, continous time model.